 All Town employees are members of the Local Government Employees' Retirement System (LGERS), which is run by the State of North Carolina.
 Both the Town and employees contribute to the retirement system.
 The employer's contribution rate increased for fiscal year 2011 for the first time in over thirty years and continues to change each year to respond to changes in the financial performance of funds invested for local government retirees.
-Effective July 1, 2019, the rate increased to 8.95% for non-law enforcement and to 9.70% for law enforcement positions.
-We anticipate a rate increase for the next two years.
+Effective July 1, 2020, the rate increased to 10.15% for non-law enforcement and to 10.90% for law enforcement positions.